 In the case of a snake bite, email "snakebite" to email@example.com.
 Namibia's snakebite expert - Dr Buys - will respond immediately.

 Brown House Snake

-Distribution: This is a common constrictor found throughout Namibia.
-The name "brown house snake" is derived from the fact that it is frequently found around human dwellings.
+Distribution: The Brown House Snake is a common constrictor found throughout Namibia.
+The name is derived from the fact that it is frequently found around human dwellings.

-Colour: light to dark brown with two yellow stripes above each eye.
-Look out for light-dark brown snake with a cream white belly.
+Colour: Light to dark brown with two yellow stripes above each eye and a cream white belly.
 They have a distinctive light stripe that runs from tip of the snout to the back of the head.

 Diet: Small rodents, lizards, frogs and bats.

 Brown house snakes are nocturnal, meaning they move at night.
 They are often encountered in and around houses.
-All in all they are useful to have around the house as they will certainly keep the rodents in check.
+They are useful to have around the house as they will keep the rodents in check.

 They pose no threat to man.